vadimgierko/vadimgierko/README.md

 - creative process management (I wrote an ebook & ran blog on the topic)
 - self-development
 - abstract & logic board games & sudoku

-## Future goals

-### Full-stack JS Developer
-My apps in [portfolio](https://vadimgierko.github.io/frontend-developer-portfolio/) are absolutely independent & (in some sense) full-stack apps (thank to Firebase connection), but...

-I want to become a "real" full-stack JavaScript Developer, so I'm planning to learn:
-- Node.js
-- Express
-- MongoDB

-### React Native Developer
-I also want to develop mobile apps with React Native & Expo